sirexeclp/energy-aware-computing/report/report.md

 --------------------------------------------------------------------------

-The Powerlimits used for training were: 150W, 200W, 250W and 300W.
+The power limits used for training were: 150W, 200W, 250W and 300W.
-The sequence of Powerlimits was randomized for each repetition, to prevent effects of previous runs (eg. higher temperature) from  biasing the successive results.
-This also distributes changes of systemload not caused by the benchmark evenly over the different constraints.
+The sequence of power limits was randomized for each repetition, to prevent effects of previous runs (e.g. higher temperature) from  biasing the successive results.
+This also distributes changes of system-load not caused by the benchmark evenly over the different constraints.
 Each network was trained for 10 epochs after setting a power limit.

 [^mnist-db]: [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/)